dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 **Best Interpolation**

-The forecast value at P is the chosen as the grid point inside the interpolation area whose value most closely matches the observation value.
+The forecast value at P is chosen as the grid point inside the interpolation area whose value most closely matches the observation value.

 .. _PS_HiRA_framework: